CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say: 'free tool,' 'marketing tool,' 'calculator,' 'generator,' 'interactive tool,' 'lead gen tool,' 'build a tool for leads,' 'free resource,' and 'engineering as marketing.'
+Excellent coverage of natural trigger terms: 'engineering as marketing,' 'free tool,' 'marketing tool,' 'calculator,' 'generator,' 'interactive tool,' 'lead gen tool,' 'build a tool for leads,' 'free resource.'
+These are terms users would naturally say when seeking this kind of help.

 3 / 3